-All In the Family: Parents with Obsessive Compulsive Disorder
+All in the Family: Parents with Obsessive Compulsive Disorder

 Growing up is tough these days.
 But navigating the winding pathways through childhood and adolescence with a parent who has a mental disorder can be devastating psychologically.
 At the same time, children often report developing strengths and spiritual reserves to help them cope.
-The experience of children who have parents with OCD or obsessive-compulsive disorder (OCD) is not unlike those raised by an individual with alcohol or drug addiction or of a child who has lost a parent.
+The experience of children who have parents with OCD or obsessive-compulsive disorder (OCD) is similar to those raised by an individual with alcohol or drug addiction or of a child who has lost a parent.
+Parents with OCD face unique challenges, leaving their children to experience their own seemingly insurmountable obstacles.
+Fortunately, with the help of programs such as those at our OCD treatment center, it is possible for parents to heal and support their children in a healthier way.
+To begin healing from OCD, please reach out to The Ranch TN today by calling 470.571.3586.

 What Is OCD?

 OCD is an anxiety disorder in which the sufferer struggles with intrusive and repetitive thoughts (obsessions) and the need to perform certain actions (compulsions).
 They do this as a way of managing anxiety.
 For an adult to be diagnosed with OCD, their obsessions and compulsions must be time-consuming, cause real distress, impair their functioning, or interfere with daily routines.
 In addition, the sufferer must realize that the obsessions or compulsions are abnormal.
+The media typically portrays people with OCD as excessive hand-washers or germaphobes.
+However, obsessions or compulsions can take many forms.
+OCD symptoms can involve counting steps or breaths, tapping surfaces, or any number of rituals or behaviors.
+However, what is consistent across OCD cases is that the purpose of the behaviors is to reduce anxiety.
+If the behavior is resisted, terrible anxiety results.

 How Do Parents with OCD Affect Children?